byxor/limp/CONTRIBUTING.md

     return string[::-1]
 ```

 * A common pattern in our tests involves constructing tuples of inputs and expected outputs.
 This helps to reduce the complexity of tests and reduce duplicated function calls.
+It also encourages purer functions.

 * It often works well to name your test file like a _feature_.
 By doing this, you're implicitly breaking structural coupling between the tests and the feature under test.